-The goal of the semiconductor industry is to be able to continue to scale the technology in overall performance.
+The goal of the semiconductor industry is to be able to continue to scale the technology in overall performance at reduced power and cost.
 The performance of the components and the final chip can be measured in many different ways: higher speed, higher density, lower power, more functionality, etc. Traditionally, dimensional scaling had been adequate to bring about these aforementioned performance merits, but it is no longer the case.
 Processing modules, tools, material properties, etc., are presenting difficult challenges to continue scaling.
 We have identified these difficult challenges and summarized in Table MM-5 and Table MM-6.
-These challenges are divided into near-term 2017-2024 (Table MM-5) and long-term 2025-2033 (Table MM-6).
+These challenges are divided into near-term 2020-2025 (Table MM-5) and long-term 2026-2034 (Table MM-6).